 1. Russian vodka museum

-In this particular museum visitors can learn about the production process of the noble drink, discover traditions and different suspetitions about drinking vodka.
+In this particular museum visitors can learn about the production process of the noble drink, discover traditions and different suspicions about drinking vodka.
+If you are a huge fan of this Russian national beverage, you are invited to book a full-day tour of Saint Petersburg and Russian vodka museum.
 Local guides will tell you about its history starting from the ancient times and you will understand why this drink is so important in Russian culture.
-Excursion will be finished in Soviet vodka room style, where you can taste 3 types of it with comments of your guide, which will explain you how to degustate vodka properly and to see the difference between different types of it.
+The excursion will be finished in Soviet vodka room style, where you can taste 3 types of it with comments of your guide, which will explain to you how to degustate vodka properly and to see the difference between different types of it.